 Before You Arrive

-Before you come to the Center for Pelvic Health, you will speak over the phone with our nurse coordinator.
+Before the day of your appointment, you will speak over the phone with our nurse coordinator.
 The nurse will ask you several questions about your symptoms to make sure that you see a physician who specializes in your condition.
 Some of the questions they may ask include:

 • Do you have urinary or fecal incontinence or both?